giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 	- Sometimes it wants to be energized, danger, excitement

 ### Different Archetypes On Homelessness
-1. The Buddha also advocated for a certain homelessness
+1. Renunciative: The Buddha embodied it
 	- Renunciation of everything, including his own home
 		- There's no much talk of monasteries
 2. Homelessness of the seeker in search of truth